shivamag00/SnakeGame/README.md

 We have to build a snake game without seeing the codes that are already available on the internet.
-To do that easily, I propose that it is better to build the game in steps instead of trying to build it all at once.
-Following are the steps that I think we should follow:
+To do that easily, I propose that it is better to build the game in versions instead of trying to build it all at once.
+Following are the versions that I think we should make:

 1. Create a simple code that can control the movement of a single character, say "*" (which represents the body of the snake), using wasd keys i.e. on pressing 'd', star should move one step right, on pressing 's' , it should move one step down,